leotrs/erdos/content/challenges/reprs/adjlist.md

 total.
 In the new representation, our file will still need one line for $m$ and $n$, but only $n$ lines will follow, one for each node's adjacencies.

-As we saw before, a graph can hold up to $n(n+1)/2$ edges in total.
+As we [saw before]({filename}/challenges/graphs/density.md), an undirected graph can hold up to $n(n+1)/2$ edges in total.
 This means that, if the graph is moderately dense, we will have $n < m \approx n(n+1)/2$, and therefore, our new graph representation will in general have fewer lines than the previous one.

 {% include "problem_header.md" %}